cheeryworks/reflections/README.md

   * If no scanners are configured, the default will be used - `SubTypesScanner` and `TypeAnnotationsScanner`.
   * Classloader can also be configured, which will be used for resolving runtime classes from names.
-  * Reflections [expands super types](http://ronmamo.github.io/reflections/org/reflections/Reflections.html#expandSuperTypes()) by default.
-This solves some [problems](https://github.com/ronmamo/reflections/issues/65#issuecomment-95036047) with transitive urls are not scanned.

-*Checkout the [javadoc](http://ronmamo.github.io/reflections/index.html?org/reflections/Reflections.html) for more info.*

-*Also, browse the [tests directory](https://github.com/ronmamo/reflections/tree/master/src/test/java/org/reflections) to see some more examples.*

 ### ReflectionUtils
 ReflectionsUtils contains some convenient Java reflection helper methods for getting types/constructors/methods/fields/annotations matching some predicates, generally in the form of *getAllXXX(type, withYYY)